-In evaluating each Future Land Use Map amendment request or a text amendment request which changes an allowable use of land for a specific parcel, staff begins with the assumption that the Future Land Use Map, as amended, is generally an accurate representation of the intent of the Board of County Commissioners, and thus the community, for the future of Martin County.
-Based on this assumption, staff can recommend approval of a requested change provided it is consistent with all other elements of this Plan provided that consistency is maintained with all other elements of this Plan and at least one of the following four items is three situations has been demonstrated by the applicant to exist found to apply:
+In evaluating each Future Land Use Map amendment request staff begins with the assumption that the Future Land Use Map, as amended, is generally an accurate representation of the intent of the Board of County Commissioners, and thus the community, for the future of Martin County.
+Based on this assumption, staff can recommend approval of a requested change provided that consistency is maintained with all other elements of this Plan and at least one of the following four items is found to apply:

-- (a) Past changes in land use designations in the general area make the proposed use logical and consistent with these uses and adequate public services are available of and growth in the area-in terms of development of vacant land, redevelopment and availability of public services-has altered the character of the area such that the proposed request is now reasonable and consistent with area land use characteristics; or - (b) Growth in the area, in terms of development of vacant land, redevelopment and availability of public services, has altered the character of the area such that the proposed request is now reasonable and consistent with area land use characteristics; or - (b) (c) The proposed change would correct what would otherwise appear to be an inappropriately assigned land use designation; or - (c) (d) The proposed change is a County initiated amendment that would fulfill correct a public service facility deficiency need that enhances in a County facility that provides for the health, safety or general welfare of County residents and cannot otherwise be adequately provided in a cost effective manner at locations where the proposed land use is currently consistent with the CGMP.
+- (a) Past changes in land use designations in the general area make the proposed use logical and consistent with these uses and adequate public services are available; or - (b) Growth in the area, in terms of development of vacant land, redevelopment and availability of public services, has altered the character of the area such that the proposed request is now reasonable and consistent with area land use characteristics; or - (c) The proposed change would correct what would otherwise appear to be an inappropriately assigned land use designation; or - (d) The proposed change would fulfill a public service need that enhances the health, safety or general welfare of County residents.

-If staff cannot make a positive finding regarding any of the items in (a) through (c) (d), along with a determination of consistency with all Plan goals, objectives, and policies and the requirements of this chapter, staff shall recommend denial.
+If staff cannot make a positive finding regarding any of the items in (a) through (d), staff shall recommend denial.

-- (3) The Growth Management Director shall submit recommendations to the Local Planning Agency at least five business days prior to the public hearing before the Local Planning Agency when the specific CGMP amendment requests are scheduled.
+- 3) The Growth Management Director shall submit recommendations to the Local Planning Agency at least five business days prior to the public hearing before the Local Planning Agency when the specific CGMP amendment requests are scheduled.
 The recommendations shall refer to each application specifically or as combined with other similar applications and shall consider all comments, information, and recommendations received in accordance with subsection 1.11.C.(2) and Section 1.9 of this chapter.
 The recommendations of the Growth Management Department are not necessarily limited to specific applications but may deal with any aspect of the CGMP. - The Local Planning Agency shall hold one or more public hearings on the applications.
 Notice for the first public hearing shall be made in accordance with the requirements of Chapter 163, Florida Statutes and subsections 1.9 and 1.11.B. of this chapter.
-No additional public notice shall be required for subsequent public hearings of the Local Planning Agency, provided that the date and time are announced at a prior hearing and are posted on the County website on the second business day following the decision. - (4) The Local Planning Agency shall provide its recommendations on the proposed amendments to the CGMP, to the Board of County Commissioners on or before April 1.
-All private Plan amendments submitted in the Sept 1 to Sept 30 time frame must be acted on and submitted as a group.
+No additional public notice shall be required for subsequent public hearings of the Local Planning Agency, provided that the date and time are announced at a prior hearing and are posted on the County website on the second business day following the decision. - (4) The Local Planning Agency shall provide its recommendations on the proposed amendments to the CGMP to the Board of County Commissioners.
 The LPA must act on an amendment if it is requested to do so by the applicant.
-Those amendments that are not acted on by the LPA are considered withdrawn and may not be considered unless submitted as a new application in a subsequent September application period.
-The recommendation of the LPA must be consistent with this chapter and with all goals, objectives, and policies of the CGMP and provide a finding that one of the three situations in (2)(a) through (c) above applies.
-The LPA recommendation must address Questions of consistency raised by the public.
 The recommendation of the LPA shall be posted on the County website on the second business day following the decision.